Pokemon Scarlet And Violet Tips & Tricks

 Another setting that you can choose will be to either skip or not skip cutscenes.
 Players that are playing the game as a few ones should most definitely not skip cutscenes, since it breaks the immersion of the game itself.

-However, if you are specifically playing the game over and over for example to collect all three starters, then you can do so to faster progress and then get your pokemons out of the way.
+However, if you are specifically playing the game over and over for example to collect all three starters, then you can do so to faster progress and then get your Pokemon out of the way.

 Trading